WarnerMedia/artemis/backend/engine/plugins/gitlab_repo_health/README.md

 # gitlab_repo_health

-Artemis Plugin for checking that Gitlab repositories are configured to meet a security baseline
+Artemis Plugin for checking that GitLab repositories are configured to meet a security baseline

 ## Testing